-Traditionally, the indigo dye pot is treated as a living and breathing entity with a heart and soul and nurtured as a child.
+According to tradition, the indigo dye pot is treated as a living entity with a heart and soul, and nurtured like a child.
+By continuing this ancient tradition, unnamed enslaved descendants of Iya Mapo helped create the wealth and prosperity of indigo plantations in Colonial America.

 22″ x 16″